 Brain Imaging

-Standard CT scans and MRIs are useful for ruling out serious structural damage like bleeding or skull fractures, but they typically appear normal in PCS patients.
+Standard computerized tomography scans (CT scans) and magnetic resonance imaging (MRIs) are useful for ruling out serious structural damage like bleeding or skull fractures, but they typically appear normal in PCS patients.
 This is because post-concussion syndrome involves functional problems with how brain regions communicate and process information, not visible structural damage to brain tissue.

 Treatment Options for Post-Concussion Syndrome